chandralek/mysql/README.md

 ```

-4. Now a default root password will be generated and given in the log file
+4. Now a default root password will be generated and given in the log file.

 ```